htomeload/formDataJS/README.md

     For possible validate cases, those can be
 	- `requires`: provide value have to be filled, if boolean, it must be true, if number, it must not be 0.
 	- `is_empty`: provide ***object/array*** should not be empty, null and undefined.
-	- `is_numeric`: provide value must be in number, for number in string, use is_string, otherwise validation will be failed.
+	- `is_numeric`: provide value must be in numeric, value can be number or string that contain only [0-9] characters and may with one dot(.).
 	- `is_string`: provide value must be in string.
 	- `is_boolean`: provide value must be in boolean, *`true`* and *`false`* can be applied.
 	- `is_object`: provide value must be in object format.